CSCfi/csc-user-guide/docs/apps/amber.md

 ## Usage

-Start using the AmberTools with:
+Start using the AmberTools with the default version:

 ```
 module load amber
 ```

+Use `module spider amber` to see all available versions.
-This will set `$AMBERHOME` and put the AmberTools binaries in the path.
+The `module load` command will set `$AMBERHOME` and put the AmberTools binaries in the path.
 Run Amber production jobs in the batch queues, see below.
 Lightweight system preparation can be done on the login node as well (short serial AmberTools jobs).